SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 The present and the previous article describe different applications of a single project [Microtonal Fabric](https://github.com/SAKryukov/microtonal-fabric).
 The present article describes the sound synthesis engine used by all Microtonal Fabric applications.
 The Sound Bilder application provides a method used to synthesize the sounds of different musical instruments and to create a library of sounds.

+See also [my page](https://en.xen.wiki/w/Sergey_A_Kryukov) at the microtonal community Web site [Xenharmonic Wiki](https://en.xen.wiki).
+In addition to the Microtonal Fabric links, there are some useful links on different microtonal topics and personalities.

 ## Motivation

 The main driving force of this present work is a severe need.